 - 100 milliliters heavy cream

-- 2 slices thick-cut bacon cut into little strips or cubes
+- 2 slices bacon I use thick-cut bacon and cut into little strips or cubes

-- caraway seeds optional - I did not use them, but my Oma Sieghilde always did to aid in digestion.
+- 1 teaspoon caraway seeds optional.
+I do not use them, but my Oma Sieghilde added some (see notes below)

 Instructions

-- Dissolve the dried yeast and sugar in some of the warm milk and allow to sit until bubbly, about 5 minutes.1 teaspoon sugar, 155 milliliters milk, 3.5 grams active dry yeast
+- Dissolve the dried yeast and sugar in some of the luke warm milk and allow to sit until bubbly, about 5 minutes.1 teaspoon sugar, 155 milliliters milk, 4 grams active-dry yeast

-- On medium heat, cook the onion rings with the butter until they are clear and soft.
+- Over medium heat and in a large skillet, cook the onion with the butter until they are clear and soft.
+You don't want to brown them.
 This can take 10 minutes or longer.
-Take care not to brown the onions.
 Add the flour and let the mixture cool down.
-Season with a good amount of salt.500 grams yellow onions, 55 grams butter, 1 Tablespoon all-purpose flour
+Season with a good amount of salt.55 grams butter, 1 Tablespoon all-purpose flour

-- Add the filling to the baking dish and add the cut-up bacon (and sprinkle with caraway seed if desired).
-Bake on the middle rack at 390° F (200° C) for 35 to 45 minutes.
+- Bake on the middle rack at 390° F (200° C) for 35 to 45 minutes.
 Gentle wiggle your baking dish.
-The middle should not shake when it's ready.2 slices thick-cut bacon, caraway seeds
+The middle should not shake when it's fully baked and the crust should be nice and golden in color.

 - Allow cooling for at least 10 minutes before serving.
-Serve warm with Federweißer or Riesling.
+Serve warm with Federweißer (a young German wine) or some good Riesling and a green salad on the side.
 Guten Appetit!

 Lena